Search and evaluate success

 When was the resource written?

-- Is this a recent piece, and what counts as recent in your subject?
+- Is this a recent piece?
+What counts as recent in your subject?

-- If viewing online, is a 'last updated' date included?
+- If you are viewing the resource online, is a 'last updated' date included?

 - Are any links in the resource still active?

-Does the resource give you references to follow up?
+Does the resource give references to follow up?